andrea260198/quant_finance/README.md

 ## Interest rate

 With `plot_yield_curve.py` script I want to show how the exact formula for the yield curve can be approximated by using Monte Carlo.
+The Monte Carlo simulation make use of "multiprocessing" package.
+Every simulation is run in a separated process.